Journalism Courses after 10th - Famous Institutes, Scope, Jobs, Skills and Salary

 Famous Journalists in India

 India’s journalism sector has only gotten broader in the recent past.
-Right from students preparing for current affairs to crack competitive exams to the corporate guys who during their commute rely on news, to the prime-time audience who want to have a detailed view of national and international affairs while having dinner, news is the only thing that fulfills their requirements.
+Right from students preparing for current affairs to crack competitive exams to the corporate guys who during their commute rely on news, to the prime-time audience who want to have a detailed view of national and international affairs while having dinner, the news is the only thing that fulfils their requirements.
 This high increase in news consumption has been the primary reason for the development of several news channels, media websites, and apps, and presenting these news are some of the most famous journalists in India.
 Famous media personalities like Ravish Kumar, Arnab Goswami, Sudhir Choudhary, Vikrant Gupta, Anjana Om Kashyap, and many more have played a prominent role in the reach of news across a wider audience.
 Apart from these, some of the famous journalists in India are -

 Famous Indian Journalists